Must-have kids bedroom ideas for little ones, ‘tweens, and teens

 Kriss Swint, design lead at Royal Building Products in Columbus, Ohio, says, “Gone are the days when an entire room is done in a theme (think the Star Wars bedrooms of the ‘80s).”

-Instead, when it comes to kids bedroom décor, Swint sees small color pops, personalization such as a name or initial, and fun wall decals, like art trees from Smart D2 Playrooms and a rainbow unicorn from Shindigz.
+Instead, when it comes to kids bedroom décor, Swint sees small color pops, personalization such as a name or initial, custom photo pillows from the likes of Vistaprint, and fun wall decals, like unicorn decals from The Home Depot.

 Let little ones feel creative